Graduate Financial Aid

 Graduate PLUS Loans

 PLUS Loans are federal loans that graduate or professional-degree students can use to help pay education expenses.
-In order to receive a Direct PLUS Loan, you must complete the Free Application for Federal Student Aid (FAFSA).
+In order to receive a Direct PLUS Loan, you must complete the FAFSA.

 Graduate students are advised to apply for a PLUS Loan only if they need additional funds not provided by the maximum amount of the Unsubsidized Stafford Loan.
 To receive a Graduate PLUS Loan, you must be a graduate or professional-degree student enrolled at least half-time (six credits) at an eligible school in a program leading to a degree.